logo

 Preventing overheating isn't just about coolant levels.
 It's a mix of correct machine choice, preventive maintenance, and environmental awareness.
 Here are key steps we recommend based on real-world findings:

-1. Inspect and clean cooling packs weekly: Use compressed air or a low-pressure washer to clean out radiators and coolers.
-Don’t rely on external appearance, pull panels and inspect between coolers.
+1. Inspect and clean cooling packs weekly: use compressed air or a low-pressure washer to clean out radiators and coolers.
+Don't rely on external appearance, pull panels and inspect between coolers.

-2. Upgrade the machine if the environment demands it: Some tasks need more cooling than standard units offer.
+2. Upgrade the machine if the environment demands it: some tasks need more cooling than standard units offer.
 Forestry, roadworks, or hot regions often require high-flow cooling packages or aftermarket airflow kits.

-3. Monitor hydraulic load and engine RPM: Running at lower RPMs or avoiding full flow for extended periods during peak heat hours helps.
+3. Monitor hydraulic load and engine RPM: running at lower RPMs or avoiding full flow for extended periods during peak heat hours helps.
 Many newer models let you set operating modes, use them wisely.

-5. Test coolant quality annually: Coolant test strips or lab testing helps ensure you're not running with degraded fluid.
+5. Test coolant quality annually: coolant test strips or lab testing helps ensure you're not running with degraded fluid.
 Look for silicate drop-out or pH imbalance.

 Now that we've covered prevention, let's look at how specific machine models compare in their thermal resilience.